How much energy does a Portuguese Water Dog have?

 This is a question we get everyday, how much energy do Portuguese Water Dogs have?
 Like all dogs, each dog is different.
 Portuguese Water Dogs were originally bred as working dogs, therefore those with higher energy and intelligence where highly sought after because they could perform the required work.
 Like every working dog breed, each dog is individual and have different energy requirements.
 Even within our own kennel group we have differing energy requirements, some of our dogs have a lot more energy than others.

 Our sweet Leia loves to go on adventures and have fun, but she is just as happy sitting at home on the couch.
 Especially if it is cold outside you can find Leia curled up on the couch on a blanket.
 Rey is somewhere in the middle, she loves to go places and do things, she would have multiple adventures everyday if we wanted!
 She loves to play in the snow and visit the horse pasture, however, when it's time to relax and have a chill day, she is more than happy to snuggle and lay around.
 Finn on the other hand would go crazy if he had to be inside and relax all day.
 He loves to run, jump, wrestle and goof off.
 He will chase a ball (or Chewy) for hours.
 He just isn't happy being shut in and relaxing.
 We had to try once because he hurt his leg, we were able to have him on house rest for 3 days.
 He has pretty high energy needs and loves to work, he will catch a ball, follow the horses, go for walks, anything that gets him up and moving.
 However even then, he will take a rest on the floor, or in his crate while we run errands.
+As our Portuguese Water Dogs get a little older, they settle a little more, and have lower energy demands.

 Our Portidoodles (Portuguese Water Dog cross Poodles) tend to have a little bit lower energy than our purebred Portuguese Water Dogs.
 They still like to go out and have fun, are energetic and excited to do things like hike and explore, however their energy requirements are not as high as a purebred.
 Which is why some people prefer them over a purebred Portuguese Water Dog.